 Most recent appearances include Marcelina in Marriage of Figaro with Long Island Opera, Amneris in Aida with New York Lyric Artists, 1st maid in Elektra with Create Opera, Berio's Folk Songs and Beethoven's 9th symphony with Santa Rosa Symphony, an encore performance of the Berio Folk Songs with members of the Santa Rosa Symphony at the Moke Hill Music Festival, as well as the role of Azucena in Il Trovatore with New Rochelle Opera.

-Upcoming performances include Verdi’s Requiem with San Francisco Choral Society at Davies Symphony Hall, the role of Mary in Der Fliegende Hollander with Livermore Opera, and in November she will be heard as alto soloist in Beethoven's 9th symphony at Carnegie Hall.
+Recent performances include Verdi’s Requiem with San Francisco Choral Society at Davies Symphony Hall, Mary in Der Fliegende Hollander with Livermore Opera, and as alto soloist in Beethoven's 9th symphony at Carnegie Hall.
 Ms. Dowd is a graduate of the Curtis Institute of Music and a recipient of The Gerda Lissner Foundation Award.
 In April of 2018 she sang the Rachmaninoff Vespers with the San Francisco Choral Society